 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
-The Company incurred losses of \$9,063,427 and \$8,792,830 during the years ended December 31, 2014 and 2013, respectively.
-Cash used in operating activities was \$7,052,172 and \$4,543,728 for the years ended December 31, 2014 and 2013, respectively.
-In addition, based upon projected revenues and expenses, the Company believes that it may not have sufficient funds to operate for the next twelve months.
+The Company incurred losses of \$8,278,964 and \$9,063,427 during the years ended December 31, 2015 and 2014, respectively.
+Cash used in operating activities was \$6,537,708 and \$7,052,172 for the years ended December 31, 2015 and 2014, respectively.
+Based upon projected revenues and expenses, the Company believes that it may not have sufficient funds to operate for the next twelve months.
 The aforementioned factors raise substantial doubt about the Company's ability to continue as a going concern.